What are aggregate data?

-What projected coordinate system is the GIS boundary data in?
+What projected coordinate system are the GIS boundary data in?

-What is the unit of the SHAPE_AREA and SHAPE_LEN?
+What are the units of the SHAPE_AREA and SHAPE_LEN fields?

-Does NHGIS have data for outside the USA? [top]
+Does NHGIS have data for areas outside the USA? [top]

 NHGIS does not have international data.
 Two other projects at the Minnesota Project Center, IPUMS-International and NAPP provide census microdata (not aggregate data) for other countries.

 Does NHGIS have data for Puerto Rico, the US Virgin Islands, or other territories? [top]

 We do not have any data for these areas for the years 1790-2000.
 The 2010 Census and American Community Survey (ACS) do include Puerto Rico data.

 Sorry!
 NHGIS data are aggregate data, which means we have no information on specific people.
 There are no names or addresses on anything we have.
 Genealogists, unfortunately, will have to look elsewhere for this type of data.
 Resources such as www.ancestry.com or www.familysearch.org may be useful websites to visit.

 Do I need special statistical software like SPSS, SAS, or Stata to use NHGIS data? [top]